flutterap59/flutterap_breadcrumb/README.md

 ## Features

-Due to the fact that the board has a special importance in Flutter programs, especially in the desktop, which does not have a back button, Flutterap_breadcrumb is designed based on Navigition system of flutter and uses from AppNavigatorObservers in MaterialApp.
+Due to the fact that the breadcrumb has a special importance in Flutter programs, especially in the desktop, which does not have a back button, Flutterap_breadcrumb is designed based on Navigation system of flutter and uses from AppNavigatorObservers in MaterialApp.
 Flutterap_breadcrumb support rtl and ltr locales.
-Flutterap_breadcrumb is provided in different styles that the shaped case images in defferent platforms are shown below.
+Flutterap_breadcrumb is provided in different styles that the shaped case images in different platforms are shown below.

 ![](assets/gifs/breadcrumb.gif)